insqu/sc/README.md

 ## Task 4
 Now the interesting bit, take a look at the OpenZeppelin documents here: https://docs.openzeppelin.com/contracts/4.x/erc20 and create a more interesting contract.\
-Your contract will be an ERC20 conract, issuing a token.\
+Your contract type will be an ERC20 contract, issuing a token.\
-Create and deploy a new token to the Rinkeby network with a cool name, then distribute that token to your colleagues!
+Create and deploy a new token to the Rinkeby network with an interesting name, then distribute that token to your colleagues!
+- What is the name of your token?
+- What addresses did you send the token to?
+- and how was it achieved?